Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Related Work

-Despite their theoretical rigor, optimization-based methods incur prohibitive computational latency and scale poorly.
-Furthermore, their reliance on static snapshots often fails to capture the instantaneous topological changes inherent in multi-UAV flight, motivating our scalable, real-time learning-based framework.
-These limitations underscore the need for a learning-based framework that can efficiently facilitate scalable, real-time cooperative decision-making.
+Despite theoretical rigor, optimization-based methods suffer from prohibitive computational latency, poor scalability, and a reliance on static snapshots that fail to capture instantaneous topological changes in multi-UAV flight.
+These limitations motivate our scalable, real-time learning-based framework for efficient cooperative decision-making.